Welcome to the Wiltshire County & General Information Page

 National Identity Card Register

 This Register was compiled from details taken on the night of Friday 29th September 1939.
-Details recorded for each person were: Residence, Name, Sex, Date of birth, Marital status, Occupation and if member of armed forces or reserves.
+Details recorded for each person were: Residence, Name, Sex, Date of birth, Marital status, Occupation and if a member of armed forces or reserves.
+Although searching for members of the armed forces do not seem to return any information.
 For further details about this register and how to access the information may be found on 1911 Census Website.
 The 1939 Register as it will be known will be available via Find My Past (fees are payable) as from 2nd November 2015.
 The Register may not be as useful to those researching after 1915 as it will be for future generations.
 Unless a death of an individual can be confirmed then the record will remain locked for 100 years.
-At present (November 2015 (launch)) then the charges are quite high.
+At the launch in November 2015 the charges to view were quite high but have now been included in as part of subscriptions.
 The Register was updated with new information as late as 1981 when the upkeep was deemed too expensive to continue.
+It is possible toget a locked record open under certain criteria and conditions

 Emigration and Strays